perriefidelis/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 4. Multi-round interactive proving requires both parties (the asserter and the challenger) to make moves within the specified time window.
 Failure to act before the deadline expires causes the defaulting party to forfeit the challenge.

-#### Why fraud proofs matter for optimistic rollups {#fraud-proof-benefits}
+#### Why fault proofs matter for optimistic rollups {#fraud-proof-benefits}

-Fraud proofs are important because they facilitate _trustless finality_ in optimistic rollups.
+fault proofs are important because they facilitate _trustless finality_ in optimistic rollups.
 Trustless finality is a quality of optimistic rollups that guarantees that a transaction—so long as it’s valid—will eventually be confirmed.

 Malicious nodes can try to delay the confirmation of a valid rollup block by starting false challenges.
-However, fraud proofs will eventually prove the rollup block’s validity and cause it to be confirmed.
+However, fault proofs will eventually prove the rollup block’s validity and cause it to be confirmed.

 This also relates to another security property of optimistic rollups: the validity of the chain relies on the existence of _one_ honest node.
 The honest node can advance the chain correctly by either posting valid assertions or disputing invalid assertions.
-Whatever the case, malicious nodes who enter into disputes with the honest node will lose their stakes during the fraud proving process.
+Whatever the case, malicious nodes who enter into disputes with the honest node will lose their stakes during the fault proving process.

 ### L1/L2 interoperability {#l1-l2-interoperability}